ahmedanees-m/tale-linker-design/README.md

 **Geometric constraints on catalytic domain fusion to TALE arrays: a design framework for programmable genome engineering.**

 This package provides the first systematic computational framework for designing peptide linkers that connect Transcription Activator-Like Effector (TALE) DNA-binding arrays to catalytic effector domains.
-It maps the three-dimensional "reachability envelope" of TALE C-terminal fusions as a function of linker length, composition, and flexibility—enabling rational design of TALE-nuclease, TALE-recombinase, and TALE-editor architectures.
+It maps the three-dimensional "reachability envelope" of TALE C-terminal fusions as a function of linker length, composition, and flexibility-enabling rational design of TALE-nuclease, TALE-recombinase, and TALE-editor architectures.

 ---